 Rule 504.
 Lawyer - Client.

-(1) "Client" means a person, public officer, corporation, association, or other organization or entity, either public or private, who is rendered professional legal services by a lawyer or who consults a lawyer with a view to obtaining professional legal services.
+(1) "Client" means a person, public officer, corporation, association, or other organization or entity, either public or private, who is rendered legal services by a lawyer or who consults a lawyer or a lawyer referral service to obtain legal services.

 (2) "Lawyer" means a person authorized, or reasonably believed by the client to be authorized, to practice law in any state or nation.

-(3) "Representative of the lawyer" means a person or entity employed to assist the lawyer in a rendition of professional legal services.
+(5) "Lawyer’s representative means a person or entity employed to assist the lawyer in the rendition of legal services.

-(B) to act on advice rendered pursuant to legal services on behalf of the client; or
+(B) act on advice rendered pursuant to legal services for or on behalf of the client;

-(A) advice given by the lawyer in the course of representing the client; and
+(A) advice, direction or guidance given by the lawyer, the lawyer’s representative or a lawyer referral service in the course of providing legal services; and

-(B) disclosures of the client and the client's representatives to the lawyer or the lawyer's representatives incidental to the professional relationship.
+(B) disclosures of the client and the client's representative to the lawyer, the lawyer's representative or a lawyer referral service incidental to the client’s legal services.

-(6) "Confidential communication" means a communication not intended to be disclosed to third persons other than those to whom disclosure is in furtherance of rendition of professional legal services to the client or those reasonably necessary for the transmission of the communication.
+(8) "Confidential communication" means a communication not intended to be disclosed to third persons other than those to whom disclosure is in furtherance of rendition of legal services to the client or to those reasonably necessary for the transmission of the communication.

 (b) Statement of the Privilege.
-A client has a privilege to refuse to disclose, and to prevent any other person from disclosing, confidential communications:
+A client has a privilege to refuse to disclose, and to prevent any other person from disclosing, confidential communications if:

-(1) made for the purpose of facilitating the rendition of professional legal services to the client; and
+(1) the communications were made for the purpose or in the course of obtaining or facilitating the rendition of legal services to the client; and

-(A) the client and the client's representatives, lawyers, lawyer's representatives, and lawyers representing others in matters of common interest; or
+(A) between (i) the client or the client's representative and (ii) the lawyer, the lawyer's representatives, or a lawyer representing others in matters of common interest;

 (c) Who May Claim the Privilege.
 The privilege may be claimed by: